-The Shane Project exists to raise awareness, provide support, information, advocacy and empowerment to people with MS, their carers and relatives, particularly in the African Caribbean and minority ethnic communities.
+The Shane Project exists to raise awareness, provide support, information, advocacy and empowerment to people with multiple sclerosis, their carers and relatives, particularly in the African Caribbean and minority ethnic communities.

-Provides services to individuals with spina bifida and/or hydrocephalus, their families and carers; including support, advocacy and advice.
-Provides information on all aspects of the disabilities.
-Also supports research into medical, scientific and social aspects.
-Works to improve statutory services for those affected by these disabilities.
+Shine provides services to individuals with spina bifida and/or hydrocephalus, their families and carers; including support, advocacy and advice.
+They provide information on all aspects of the disabilities.
+They also support research into medical, scientific and social aspects.
+The work to improve statutory services for those affected by these disabilities.

 Speakability supports people with aphasia, and those that care for them, through its information service and network of self-help groups.
-We campaign to increase awareness of aphasia as a long-term condition.
-We provide training to paid and unpaid carers on communication skills.
+They campaign to increase awareness of aphasia as a long-term condition.
+They provide training to paid and unpaid carers on communication skills.

 The Stroke Association

-Aims to help all in England and Wales affected by stroke.
-Develops and provides services, supports research, disseminates knowledge, provides training and education to improve standards of care.
+The Stroke Association aims to help all in England and Wales affected by stroke.
+They develop and provide services, support research, disseminate knowledge, provide training and education to improve standards of care.

-Provides specialist care and support to people with a neurological condition.
+Sue Ryder provides specialist care and support to people with a neurological condition.
 They aim to be the first choice in their chosen field of activity.
-“Care that liberates lives.”

-Provides free information and support for everyone affected by Tourette Syndrome (TS), promotes research into better treatments and seeks to change society’s view so that all children and adults with TS receive the practical support and social acceptance they need to lead their lives to the full.
+Tourettes Action provides free information and support for everyone affected by tourette syndrome, promotes research into better treatments and seeks to change society’s view so that all children and adults with tourette syndrome receive the practical support and social acceptance they need to lead their lives to the full.

 Transverse Myelitis Society

-Provides information and support for TM sufferers, families and carers.
+The Transverse Myelitis Society provides information and support for transverse myelitis sufferers, families and carers.

 Trigeminal Neuralgia Association UK

-The United Kingdom Acquired Brain Injury Forum is a not-for-profit coalition of organisations and individuals that seek to promote understanding of all aspects of Acquired Brain Injury and provide information and expert input to policy makers and others to promote the interests of brain injured people and their families.
-The Forum encourages the development of good practice by setting up working parties and conferences to discuss any aspect of ABI and supports the All Party Parliamentary Group on Acquired Brain Injury.
+The United Kingdom Acquired Brain Injury Forum is a not-for-profit coalition of organisations and individuals that seek to promote understanding of all aspects of acquired brain injury and provide information and expert input to policy makers and others to promote the interests of brain injured people and their families. .

 Young Epilepsy exists to improve the lives of children and young people with epilepsy to enable them to fulfill their potential and ensure they have the best quality of life.